micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-33-rashi_en.md

 <b>Of the counting.</b> As in “When you take count.” <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>These are worthy of my blessing. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Another interpretation: “When they gathered.”
 When they gather together as a single unit, and there is harmony among them — then He is their king, but not when there is dissention among them.

 ### passuk 6
-<b>May Reouven live.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>In this world.
+<b>May Reuvein live.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>In this world.
 <b>Let him not die.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>In the World to Come, as the incident of Bilhah will not be reckoned against him.
 <b>May his constituency be counted.</b> May they be counted in the census with the rest of his brothers.
 This is comparable to that which is said, “He laid with Bilhah.
 There were twelve sons of Yaakov” — he was not excluded from the count.

 ### passuk 7
-<b>Now this for Yehudah.</b> He placed Yehudah next to Reouven, because both confessed to the iniquity of which they were guilty, as it is said, “That wise men acknowledged, etc., to them alone, etc., <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>no stranger passed between them.”
-In addition, the Rabbis explain that throughout the forty years that the Israelites were in the wilderness, Yehudah’s bones rolled about in his coffin, because of the banishment which he accepted upon himself, as it is said, “I will have sinned against my father for all time.” <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Moshe said, ‘Who was responsible for Reouven’s confession?
+<b>Now this for Yehudah.</b> He placed Yehudah next to Reuvein, because both confessed to the iniquity of which they were guilty, as it is said, “That wise men acknowledged, etc., to them alone, etc., <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>no stranger passed between them.”
+In addition, the Rabbis explain that throughout the forty years that the Israelites were in the wilderness, Yehudah’s bones rolled about in his coffin, because of the banishment which he accepted upon himself, as it is said, “I will have sinned against my father for all time.” <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Moshe said, ‘Who was responsible for Reuvein’s confession?
 Yehudah, etc.’
-<b>Hachem, hear the voice of Yehudah.</b> The prayers of Dovid and Shlomo, Asa because of the Cushites, Yehoshafat because of the Ammonites, and Chizkiyahu because of Sancheiriv.
+<b>Adonoy, hear the voice of Yehudah.</b> The prayers of Dovid and Shlomo, Asa because of the Cushites, Yehoshafat because of the Ammonites, and Chizkiyahu because of Sancheiriv.
 <b>And bring him to his people.</b> In peace, after warfare.
 <b>May his hands fight his battles.</b> May they fight his battles and exact his vengeance.
-<b>May You provide assistance against his enemies.</b> He prayed for Yehoshafat at the battle of Gilad heights — “Yehoshafat cried out, and Hachem assisted him.” <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Another interpretation [of] “Hachem, hear the voice of Yehudah” — here he alluded to a blessing for Shimon, amidst Yehudah’s blessings.
+<b>May You provide assistance against his enemies.</b> He prayed for Yehoshafat at the battle of Gilad heights — “Yehoshafat cried out, and Adonoy assisted him.” <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Another interpretation [of] “Adonoy, hear the voice of Yehudah” — here he alluded to a blessing for Shimon, amidst Yehudah’s blessings.
 Also, when Eretz Yisroel was apportioned, Shimon took [a portion] amidst Yehudah’s allotment, as it is said, “From the portion of the sons of Yehudah, the inheritance of the sons of Shimon.”
 (Why didn’t he devote a specific blessing to him?
 Because he was resentful towards him for his behavior at Shittim.
 This is recorded in Agadas Tehilim.)

 ### passuk 8
 <b>Regarding [lit. to] Levi he said.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Regarding Levi he said.